 A small passage between the Revan Pavilion and the Circumcision Room leads to a terrace which commands a panoramic view over the Golden Horn.
 A 1640 balcony covered by a gilded bronze canopy was used by the Sultan during the Islamic month of Ramadan for taking his evening meal (iftar) which broke the daily fasting.

-The terrace is closed by another pavilion celebrating the 1638 conquest of Baghdad; it is similar to the Revan Pavilion not only from a design point of view; Baghdad as well as Yerevan belonged to the Ottoman Empire and was conquered by the Persians at the beginning of the century.
+The terrace is closed by another pavilion celebrating the 1638 conquest of Baghdad; it is similar to the Revan Pavilion not only from a design point of view; Baghdad as well as Yerevan belonged to the Ottoman Empire and was temporarily lost to the Persians at the beginning of the century.

 Terrace or Sofa Kosku (1752): (left) exterior; (right) interior and in the background Column of the Goths